Research

 What is the Aggregate Impact of Pandemic Education Disruptions in Low-Income Countries?, with Titan Alon, Matthias Doepke and Kristina Manysheva, work in progress.

-Revised and resubmitted at the Journal of the European Economic Association, November 2023.
+Journal of the European Economic Association, conditionally accepted.

 This Time It's Different: The Role of Women's Employment in a Pandemic Recession, with Titan Alon, Matthias Doepke and Jane Olmstead-Rumsey, CEPR DP No. 15149, August 2020.